JimRobs/mokuai-coffee/README.md

 # mokuai-coffee

-Makes your CoffeeScript [mokuai](https://github.com/JimRobs/mokuai)-able.
+> Makes your CoffeeScript [mokuai](https://github.com/JimRobs/mokuai)-able.

 [![Build Status](https://travis-ci.org/JimRobs/mokuai-coffee.svg)](https://travis-ci.org/JimRobs/mokuai-coffee)

 ## Description

+[Mokuai](https://github.com/JimRobs/mokuai) lets you write pure JavaScript modules, without any concern about concatenation order and require calls.

-This module works with your CoffeeScript to create a [mokuai](https://github.com/JimRobs/mokuai) closure.
+Mokuai-coffee works with your CoffeeScript to create a [mokuai](https://github.com/JimRobs/mokuai) closure.

 Plus, if you want to mix JavaScript and CoffeeScript mokuai modules, you can use the extra-feature **partial**, which only compiles you CoffeeScript into mokuai modules, without wrappping them into a mokuai closure, so you can use it